Best wallets for holding EOS

 - Pick your password carefully.
 When choosing a password, don’t just phone it in; use upper and lower case letters, numbers and other characters to create a code that’s essentially impossible to crack.

-At the time of writing, the author holds ADA, ICX, IOTA and XLM.
+At time of writing the author holds ADA, ICX, IOTA and XLM.

 Ask an Expert